 1. Buy an Ergonomic Chair

 The best ergonomic chair should offer the appropriate seat depth, width, and height adjustment.
 It should have adjustable armrests, a five-star base, and back support.
-It should also be stable and have a removable, washable fabric material.
+It should also be stable and have a removable, washable fabric material so sitting in an office chair is comfortable.
 More features include a backrest recline, headrest, and swivel.

 And that means, whether you’re using traditional office chairs or ergonomic options like the Swiss exercise ball or Swedish kneeling chair, you’ll still need to adjust it to your proportions.
 The Swedish kneeling chair comes with back support that helps to promote good body posture.
 On the other hand, the Swiss exercise ball comes in handy in developing your abdominal, spinal, and back muscles while you’re seated.

 Before buying and using any of these chairs, be sure to see your doctor who will diagnose and see if they are suitable for your health.
 But even though ergonomic office chairs are an excellent choice for the right sitting posture, they may not always offer ultimate back support.

 It is natural to slouch over the chair when your body begins to feel tired.
 However, this posture could overstretch your spinal ligaments.
 When this happens, your spinal discs and their surrounding structures could rapture leading to severe health complications.
 The solution to this is knowing the right elbow, thigh, calf, and armrest measure, as recommended by Science Direct.
 These measures are as explained below:

 - Elbow measure – To know the right elbow measure, start by sitting close to your office desk and let the upper arms be parallel to your spine.
 Allow your hands to rest on the work surface (computer, desktop, or desk).
 If the elbows aren’t at a 90-110° angle, be sure to adjust the height of the office chair until you achieve the right elbow measure.